Roobiq/RBQFetchedResultsController/README.md

 1. The FRC performance degrades as the result set grows. ~1000 rows or less results in acceptable performance in testing from iPhone 4s and greater.
 The bottleneck is having to iterate through all the `RLMResults` after every change to recreate the section information.
 If Realm implemented a method to retrieve all of the distinct values for a keypath (i.e. the section keypath), this would allow prevent the need to iterate over every result (i.e. with all the section keypath values, individual `RLMResults` could be created for each section, to identify the number of sections and rows within each section without iterating over every object within each `RLMResults`).

 2. The `RBQRealmNotificationManager` requires manually logging of changes.
-A better solution would be to abstract this away by creating a `RLMRealm` and `RLMObject` subclass that performs the log whenever the keyPath value is changed on the object of an object is added or deleted from Realm.
+A better solution would be to abstract this away by creating a `RLMRealm` and `RLMObject` subclass that performs the log whenever the keyPath value is changed on the object or an object is added or deleted from Realm.

-3. Finer-grained notifications down to the keyPath value change would enable even furhter performance improvements to the FRC.
-This should be possible if #2 solution above is implemented as logging value changes wouldn't require developer input.
+3. Finer-grained notifications down to the keyPath value change would enable even further performance improvements to the FRC.
+This should be possible if #2 solution above is implemented as logging value changes wouldn't require additional developer input.